 Early Life

 David Mark Rubenstein was born on August 11, 1949, in Baltimore, Maryland.
-He grew up in a modest household with a postal worker father and a mother who worked part-time.
-His upbringing instilled in him the values of hard work and perseverance.
-Rubenstein attended Baltimore City College, a college preparatory high school.
-He then went on to attend Duke University on a scholarship and graduated magna cum laude with a Bachelor of Arts in political science in 1970.
-He earned his J.D. from the University of Chicago Law School in 1973, where he was an editor of the University of Chicago Law Review.
+He grew up in a modest Jewish family.
+His father worked for the U.S. Postal Service, and his mother was a homemaker.
+Rubenstein excelled academically, attending Baltimore City College high school and graduating at age 16.
+He received a scholarship to Duke University, where he graduated magna cum laude with a Bachelor of Arts in political science in 1970.
+He then earned his J.D. from the University of Chicago Law School in 1973, where he was an editor of the University of Chicago Law Review.

 Rise to Success

-Rubenstein began his career in public service, serving as chief counsel to the U.S. Senate Judiciary Committee's Subcommittee on Constitutional Amendments and as a deputy domestic policy advisor to President Jimmy Carter.
-In 1987, he co-founded The Carlyle Group with William E. Conway Jr. and Daniel A. D'Aniello.
-The Carlyle Group grew rapidly into a global investment firm, managing billions in assets across various industries.
+After law school, Rubenstein practiced law in New York with Paul, Weiss, Rifkind, Wharton & Garrison.
+From 1975 to 1976, he served as chief counsel to the U.S. Senate Judiciary Committee's Subcommittee on Constitutional Amendments.
+He also served as a deputy domestic policy advisor to President Jimmy Carter.
+In 1987, Rubenstein co-founded The Carlyle Group, a private equity firm, with William Conway Jr. and Daniel D'Aniello.
+The Carlyle Group grew into a global investment firm managing $465 billion in assets.
+In 2024, Rubenstein became the controlling owner of the Baltimore Orioles.

 Key Business Strategies